brown-band/website/pages/scripts/1982-1983/fall/yale.md

 :sd[Band Plays "Does Anybody Really Know What Time it is?" and forms a digital clock with the numbers 9:69.]

-Be back next week when we'll take off our sweaters and more!
+Be back next week when we’ll take off our sweaters and more!